visualizedata/data-structures/README.md

 * Klepman, Chapter 2

 **Weekly Assignment 9, due Friday 11/9 at 2:00pm:**
-You will begin writing sensor data to your PostgreSQL database.
+You will begin writing sensor data to a database.

 ### November 12 (Week 10)